jonkiparsky/about/conduct-staff-procedure.md

 * It does not matter if they did not intend to hurt anyone -- their behavior still impacted attendees negatively
 * It is not your job to reassure or forgive them
 * Do not allow the reported person to make an apology to the reporter or impacted person.
-Often an apology centers on the reported person’s feelings and not the person who was impacted.
-You may accept their apology and offer to pass it on (but you’re not required to if you think it would negatively impact the reporter).
+Often an apology centers on the reported person's feelings and not the person who was impacted.
+You may accept their apology and offer to pass it on (but you're not required to if you think it would negatively impact the reporter).

 What follows are examples of possible responses to an incident report.
 This list is is not inclusive, and Boston Python reserves the right to take any action it deems necessary.
 Possible responses to an incident include: